mauricekorf/CarefullyCausal/README.md

   `confidence` argument.
 Note that these estimators do support continuous exposures.
-- *Targeted Maximum Likelihood Estimation (TMLE)*: TMLE is a two-stage estimation procedure.
+- *Targeted Maximum Likelihood Estimation (TMLE)*: TMLE is a two-stage estimation procedure[^14].
 First, there is the g-estimation part which is just like S-standardization where we model the outcome of interest.
   The default within the TMLE framework is to use the `SuperLearner` function from the `SuperLearner` package.
 In CarefullyCausal we also integrated `SuperLearner` for this step and the user can specify the